whamcloud/Support/docs/support/cannot-add-osts.md

 ```
 {"target_name": "home-OST0001", "bdev": "/dev/mapper/ost01", "backfstype": "ext4", "mntpt": "/mnt/home-OST0001"}
 ```
-Update each target file such that the bdev path is set to the targets corresponding multipath alias.
-Within a few minutes IML should pick up the change on the filesystem detail page.
-It is important to note that IML uses longpolling to gather disk information from agent nodes so it could take up to 10 minutes for this new information to propagate up to the manager.
-Once it does, the target should be available to add to the filesystem and failover services should work as expected.
+Update each target's config store such that the bdev path is set to the targets corresponding multipath alias.
+Once the store is updated IML will then reflect the target's information.

 [top](#top)